-All students in the MA program take a minimum of 15 courses, including a foundational course- DVSC 30400: Introduction to the Study of Religion and a course in three of the 11 areas of study.
+All students in the MA program take a minimum of 15 courses.
 MA students work with their assigned faculty advisor to develop a course of study that best fits their personal, professional, and academic goals.
-Students can take courses in other departments outside of the Divinity School.
-MA students also demonstrate academic reading competence in a modern research language through a language assessment or reading course.
+Students may focus on a particular area of study or may choose to study across various disciplines.
+MA students may also take courses in other departments outside of the Divinity School.
+MA students are required also demonstrate academic reading competence in a modern research language as part of the program.
 MA students are not required to complete a thesis but may develop independent reading and research courses with faculty members.

-April 16- Final round deadline for international students
+April 15, 2022- Round 2 Deadline; Final deadline for international students

-July 15- Final round deadline for domestic students (US citizens and permanent residents)
+July 15, 2022- Round 3 Deadline; Final deadline for domestic students

 Priority admission and aid decisions are released in early-March.
-The final round decisions for international students are typically released in mid-June.
-Any domestic applicants that submit by the April 16th deadline will also receive a decision in mid-June.
+Round 2 decisions are typically released in mid-June.
 The final round decisions for domestic students are typically released in early-September.

 Admission & Scholarship Information

 Admission into the MA program is offered on a yearly basis.
 All applicants are automatically considered for Divinity School scholarships.
 Scholarships are offered based on the strength of the application materials.
 Applicants wishing to ensure that they are considered for the full range of funding options should apply by the priority deadline.
 Scholarships are automatically renewable for the second year of the program.
 Students also receive funding for summer language study at the University.

 Tuition is charged on a quarterly basis.
 Please see the Bursar's fee schedule for tuition rates.